samindaa/csc688/README.md

 ```

-You need to include the header file `Template.h`  to access the framework functionality.
+The user needs to include the header file `Template.h`  to access the framework functionality.

 ## Compilation